compphil2mmae/compphil2mmae.github.io/content/en/post/240125_Promotion-Schmitz/index.md

 projects: [moral-progress]
 ---

-Mit einem Vortrag über „Zwei Traditionslinien innerhalb der utilitaristischen Tradition: Was erklärt deren Aufteilung in Radikale und Konservative?
-Diskutiert anhand des Reformers John Stuart Mill und des Konservativen Henry Sidgwick.“ hat {{% mention "cyriak.schmitz" %}} seine Promotion erfolgreich abgeschlossen.
-Die Dissertation mit dem Titel *Utilitarismus und moralischer Fortschritt.
-Eine philosophiehistorische Analyse* ist [*open access* publiziert]({{< relref "/publication/schmitz-2024" >}}).
+With a lecture on "Two lines of tradition within the utilitarian tradition: What explains their division into radicals and conservatives?
+Discussed on the basis of the reformer John Stuart Mill and the conservative Henry Sidgwick." has {{% mention "cyriak.schmitz" %}} successfully completed his PhD.
+The dissertation, entitled *Utilitarismus und moralischer Fortschritt.
+Eine philosophiehistorische Analyse* is [*open access* published]({{< relref "/publication/schmitz-2024" >}}).

 <!--more-->

-Die Promotion wurde von {{% mention "christian.seidel" %}} betreut.
-Michael Schefczyk war Zweitgutachter, {{% mention "gregor.betz" %}} Mitglied des Prüfungskomitees.
+The PhD was supervised by {{% mention "christian.seidel" %}}.
+Michael Schefczyk was second reviewer, {{% mention "gregor.betz" %}} member of the examination committee.

-Das gesamte Team von CompPhil²MMAE gratuliert ganz herzlich!
+Congratulations from the entire CompPhil²MMAE team!